Voter Suppression and College Students

 Address/ID requirements tripped up students in some states as states required students to have only one legal address or to have a driver's license with the state of the school.

-Polling place access has also become a problem as some states close polling stations in low-income areas and in or near colleges, forcing students (who often do not have cars) to travel longer distances and wait in long lines to vote.
+Polling place access has also become a problem as some states close voting sites in low-income areas and in or near colleges, forcing students (who often do not have cars) to travel long distances and wait in long lines to vote at the ballot box.

 Examples of Student Voting Barriers by State